-So with that being said, based on my experience and those of my clients, most people can clear up acne and breakouts just by being on a healthy whole food diet (and versions of a whole food diet including vegetarian, vegan, paleo, low carb, low fat, etc).
+So with that being said, based on my experience and those of my coaching clients, most people can clear up acne and breakouts just by being on a healthy whole food diet (and versions of a whole food diet including vegetarian, vegan, paleo, low carb, low fat, etc).
 As long as you’re eating real food – you’re in the right direction.

 Most of you will get great results just switching to a healthy, real food diet.
 Many of you will clear up your skin just from getting rid of processed and refined foods from your diet.